Pride is for everyone.”

 How does someone know if they are transgender, gay, lesbian, or bisexual?

-Some claim that when they were very young, they “felt different” or were attracted to people of the same sex.
+Some individuals assert that they “felt different” or experienced attraction to people of the same sex when they were very young.
 Some transgender individuals express feeling from a young age that their gender identity did not conform to social and familial norms.
 Other people discover their sexual orientation or gender identity as adults or teenagers.
-Often, it takes time for people to categorise their emotions, and emotions might change over time.
+Often, it takes time for people to categorize their emotions, and emotions might change over time.

 Can a gay person have a family?

 Yes!
 Families may and do exist for LGBT persons.
-There are devoted and loving relationships between same-sex partners.
-Although they are not given the privileges and advantages of marriage, many same-sex couples in the United States prefer to mark their union with commitment ceremonies or civil unions.
+Devoted and loving relationships exist between same-sex partners.
+Many same-sex couples in the United States, despite not receiving the privileges and advantages of marriage, choose to celebrate their union with commitment ceremonies or civil unions.
 Even though state regulations on adoption and foster parenting vary, more and more LGBT couples are co-parenting.
 Of course, many LGBT persons also benefit from the love and support of the families they were raised in or the families they have built for themselves with their other friends and loved ones.
-It is said that all it takes to create a family is love.
+People often say that all it takes to create a family is love.

-- Each of LGBTQ flags has its own meaning and represents a specific community within the LGBTQ spectrum.
+- Each of LGBTQ+ pride flags has its own meaning and represents a specific community within the LGBTQ+ spectrum.

-- Embracing the LGBTQ flag and understanding what it means helps create an inclusive culture where everyone feels valued and respected, regardless of their sexual orientation or gender identity.
+- Embracing the LGBTQ+ flags and understanding what it means helps create an inclusive culture where everyone feels valued and respected, regardless of their sexual orientation or gender identity.